aklinker1/vite-plugin-web-extension/README.md

 Run `vite build` and you should see a fully compiled and working browser extension in your `dist/` directory!

-> Any script inputs, with the exception of `background.service_worker`, are built in [Library Mode](https://vitejs.dev/guide/build.html#library-mode)
+## How does this work?

+The build process happens in 2 steps:

+1. Bundle all the HTML entry-points as a [multi-page app](https://vitejs.dev/guide/build.html#multi-page-app)
+2. Bundle everything else (background scripts/service worker, content scripts, etc) individually in [library mode](https://vitejs.dev/guide/build.html#library-mode)

+Scripts have to be bundled individually, separate from each other and the HTML entry-points, because they cannot import additional JS files.
+Each entry-point needs to have everything it needs inside that one file listed in the final manifest.

-### Adding Frontend Framewoks
+## Adding Frontend Frameworks

-If you want to add a framework like Vue or React, just add their plugin!
+If you want to add a framework like Vue or React, just add their Vite plugin!

 ```ts
 import vue from '@vitejs/plugin-vue'